-$^{^{27}}$ This simulation length corresponds to discrete episodes of growth, such as the Golden Age (1948-1973) or Neoliberal growth regime (1980-2007) [20].
-28 For computational reasons, the total number of runs per batch was 900 and there were 16 batches run for a total of 14,400
+26This simulation length corresponds to discrete episodes of growth, such as the Golden Age (1948-1973) or Neoliberal growth regime (1980-2007) (Maddison, 2007).

-28For computational reasons, the total number of runs per batch was 900 and there were 16 batches run for a total of 14,400 simulations.
+27For computational reasons, the total number of runs per batch was 900 and there were 16 batches run for a total of 14,400 simulations.
 If a crash were observed in the first 2,250 weeks, the run was deleted.
 The larger number of runs with an active financial system is needed to study the various configurations of network architecture, as seen in the following section.

-$^{^{29}}$ The absolute growth rates are an artifact of the model's parameterization and so there is no particular significance to the size of the growth rate in table 6, only their relative levels.
+28The absolute growth rates are an artifact of the model's parameterization and so there is no particular significance to the size of the growth rate in table 6, only their relative levels.
 Moreover, the framework allows a consideration of the effect of financial structure alone, without mixing in the effect of an exogenously expanding (or contracting) economy on crash propensity.